I'm No Dummy: The Film’s Structure

 Presents what ventriloquists from the past and present are doing today.

 Critical reception

-The documentary has received high praise from film critics as well as the general public.
-The website Serious Comedy said, "I'm No Dummy gives voice to the history and art of ventriloquism.
+The documentary "I'm No Dummy" has received acclaim from both film critics and the general public.
+Serious Comedy's website remarked, "I'm No Dummy gives voice to the history and art of ventriloquism.
 This is a fascinating, interesting, fun to watch, and funny documentary."
-Patrick Hickey of ReviewFix.com stated, "With all of his segments a complete success, it’s easy to see why I'm no Dummy is a quality piece of cinema.
+Patrick Hickey of ReviewFix.com praised it, stating, "With all of his segments a complete success, it’s easy to see why I'm no Dummy is a quality piece of cinema.
 Charming, thoughtful and fun, from start to finish."
-Edward Yerke-Robins of LAist commented that, "I'm No Dummy presents ventriloquism as a complicated, controlled, and nuanced exercise.
-I'm No Dummy isn't interested in throwing the last word on ventriloquism; its only wish is to entertain while it educates, and it does so beautifully."
+Edward Yerke-Robins of LAist observed, "I'm No Dummy presents ventriloquism as a complicated, controlled, and nuanced exercise.
+It isn't interested in throwing the last word on ventriloquism; its only wish is to entertain while it educates, and it does so beautifully."